HIEPACS Research team

 Currently, we have one major multiscale application that is in material physics.
 We contribute to all steps of the design of the parallel simulation tool.
 More precisely, our applied mathematics skill will contribute to the modeling and our advanced numerical schemes will help in the design and efficient software implementation for very large parallel multiscale simulations.
 Moreover, the robustness and efficiency of our algorithmic research in linear algebra are validated through industrial and academic collaborations with different partners involved in various application fields.
 Finally, we are also involved in a few collaborative intiatives in various application domains in a co-design like framework.
-These reserach activities are conducted is a wider multi-disciplinary context with collegues in other academic or industrial groups where our contribution is related to our expertises.
-Not only these collaborations enable our knowledges to have a stronger impact in various application domains through the promotion of advanced algorithms, methodologies or tools, but they also open new avenues for research in the continuity of our core research.
+These research activities are conducted in a wider multi-disciplinary context with collegues in other academic or industrial groups where our contribution is related to our expertises.
+Not only these collaborations enable our knowledges to have a stronger impact in various application domains through the promotion of advanced algorithms, methodologies or tools, but in return they open new avenues for research in the continuity of our core research activities.

 Our high performance software packages are integrated in several academic or industrial complex codes and are validated on very large scale simulations.
-For all our software developments, we use first the various (very) large parallel platforms available through GENCI in France (CCRT, CINES and IDRIS Computational Centers), and next the high-end parallel platforms that will be available via European and US initiatives or projects such that PRACE.
+For all our software developments, we use first the experimental platform PlaFRIM, the various large parallel platforms available through GENCI in France (CCRT, CINES and IDRIS Computational Centers), and next the high-end parallel platforms that will be available via European and US initiatives or projects such that PRACE.